rcarrata/rcarrata.github.io/_posts/2022-03-30-ocp4-azure-ipi-private-2.md

 This allows that ALL the traffic to/from our cluster (or clusters) will go through our VNET - Azure Firewall because of the Route Tables that will be explained below.

 And on the other hand, imagine that instead of 1 cluster of OpenShift, you will deploy N OpenShift clusters that are private.
-With this architecture, you will have the possibility to deploy them as a Spokes in their own VNET / Subnets, having a proper architecture and control of your resources in Azure.
+With this architecture, you will have the possibility to deploy them as a Spokes in their own VNET / Subnets, having a proper architecture and control of your re^sources in Azure.

 ### 3.3 User Define Routing and Azure Firewall